psuedoEntropy/AWS/IAM/Readme.md

 ## Policies  == Permissions
 - Policies are made up of documents called Policy documents.
-These documents are in a format called JSON, and theey give permissions to as to what a Role/Group/User is able to do
+These documents are in a format called JSON, and they give permissions to as to what a Role/Group/User is able to do.
 - By default, IAM users, groups, and roles have no permission.
+- Managed policies are managed either by you (these are called customer managed policies) or by AWS (these are called AWS managed policies).

 ## Roles